qutip/qutip-tutorials/tutorials-v5/quantum-circuits/v5_paper-qip2.md

 ### Noisy Hardware

-To run a given quantum circuit on a processor, we simply initialize the desired processor and then load the circuit into it.
+We can load our quantum circuit into a hardware backed to simulate the execution on various types of hardware.
-For example, here we use the superconducting circuit processor.
+In our case, we are interested in a superconducting circuit:

 ```python
 processor = SCQubits(num_qubits=2, t1=2e5, t2=2e5)